What's in this guide?

 Tram lanes, with overhead signs that of a tram and the word 'LANE', and a solid yellow line beside the tram tracks, cars are not permitted.

 As turning right across the tram tracks can be difficult, the "hook turn" has been invented – turning right from the left lane.

 Only undertake a hook turn if you see a sign showing it is permitted: these are on the tram power lines at the intersection.

 The following websites are provided by the various Australian state governments, and feature comprehensive information about road rules, tolls and traffic conditions.
 Some are aimed more at learner drivers, while others (such as the NSW, Victorian and Queensland sites) have specific sections designed for tourists.

-Excess charges in Australia are among the highest in the world.
-Protect yourself by organising your excess cover before you pick up your car.
+With much to think about and excess charges in Australia are among the highest in the world, it is advisable to have the right cover in case of an incident with your hire vehicle, so you can relax and enjoy your holiday.
+Protect yourself by organising your motor hire excess cover before you pick up your car.